 8. Editors hate it when dialogues turn into speeches.
+Dialogue requires:

-- Dialogue defines characters and their relationships.
+- characters and their relationships are defined

-- Dialogue exposes tension and conflict.
+- tension and conflict are exposed

 Dialogue in a novel is polished speech that serves certain functions…it shows relationship, moves the story along, creates scenes, etc. None of your characters should ever lecture or pontificate.
 Dialogue should always have at least two people interacting verbally and non-verbally.
 The words a character chooses says a lot about the character’s background, personality, and status.
 Again, words should be theirs, not yours.
 Dialogue words must also fit the situation.
 Someone will speak differently given a different situation.